Islabikes CNOC 14″ Large

 When seen in action, the longer wheelbase clearly makes a big difference in the body position of the rider.
 The stretched out frame causes the rider to learn forward on the bike, which lowers the center-of-gravity of the rider and creates a much for favorable body position for the rider.

 In addition to being longer, Islabikes are also narrower.
-While other bikes use adult sized components to build their bikes, Islabikes redesigned all theirs to specifically fit a child’s body.
+While other bikes use adult-sized components to build their bikes, Islabikes redesigned all theirs to specifically fit a child’s body.
 As a result, when riding their bikes, kids only have to splay their legs out slightly, while on others it is quite significant.

 The quality of the Islabikes is also clearly superior to lower-end bikes.
-The required chain guard on the Huffy Rock It is extremely flimsy and is known to brake within a couple weeks of use.
+The required chain guard on the Huffy Rock It is extremely flimsy and is known to break within a couple weeks of use.
 The chain guard on the Specialized is made of rigid plastic and is quite durable, but the sleek, removable chain-guard on the Islabikes in superior in both style and function.

 Lastly, rather than settling for the standard width handlebars (which are sized for adults), the Islabikes have narrower handlebars and corresponding grips to better fit smaller hands.
 The micro-reach brake levers are also appropriately sized for preschoolers hands.
 To improve the safety of small fingers, the large rubber bumper at the end of the handlebars protect hands when accidentally running into walls or gates (when passing through) as well as during falls.